nicoladileo/MongoAPP/README.md

 * GET book by id
 * POST new book
 * PUT book by id
-* DELTE book by id
+* DELETE book by id
+* GET all authors
+* POST new author